benceg/thispage/README.md

 `this-page` is ideal for CMS-driven websites.
 It is declarative and chainable and allows you to determine, in a very granular way, what JavaScript to run on any given page of your site.

 It does so by checking CSS classes assigned to an element of your choice, and/or by looking up _any_ elements that may or may not be in the page's DOM.
-You can chain the functions `is`, `isNot`, `has`, `hasNot`, `run` and `reset` indefinitely to produce a clean, easy to reason about switchboard for calling JavaScript functions throughout your site.
+You can chain the functions `is`, `isNot`, `has`, `hasNot` and `run` indefinitely to produce a clean, easy to reason about switchboard for calling JavaScript functions throughout your site.

 When chained with the `run` command, thisPage will add a listener to the `DOMContentLoaded` event and run any callback(s) you pass to it.
 Think of it as `$(document).ready()` on steroids.
 When not chained with `run`, it will tell you whether the current page matches the criteria given to it.